Restore Sharp Park

 - Protect the natural wetlands that exist in the park to help the City of Pacifica adapt to sea level rise.
 The alternative of armoring a seawall will cost taxpayers millions.

 - Bring jobs and tourist dollars to the area, as well as recreation that is accessible to everyone.

-- Close Sharp Park Golf Course to save the City of San Francisco millions in new infrastructure, maintenance, legal fees, and mitigation measures.
+- Close Sharp Park Golf Course to save the City of San Francisco millions. in new infrastructure, improvements, maintenance, legal fees, and mitigation measures.

 Sharp Park in Pacifica, San Mateo County, was once home to a rare and beautiful lagoon and wetlands.
 Now it is at a crossroads: it can be restored to wetlands as a National Park or continue as a failing golf course, ignoring the growing challenges of climate change and sea level rise.
 Our Restore Sharp Park campaign unites concerned citizens and Wild Equity’s conservation and social justice partners to transform San Francisco’s budget-busting Sharp Park Golf Course into a thriving National Park.

 – Create a National Park to provide improved economic, recreational, and educational opportunities.

 – Restore the wetlands to help endangered wildlife thrive.